wolfSSL/wolfssl/IDE/QNX/README.md

 - CMAC with and without black keys
 - TRNG used by default to seed Hash DRBG
 - AES operations (CTR)

+### Performance

+Typically on smaller block sizes (~ less than 7k) operations are slower with CAAM than software implementations.
+There is a tunable macro WOLFSSL_CAAM_QNX_MEMORY which sets the size of an internal buffer used currently with AES operations for performance.
+By default it is set to 250k but can be defined to smaller or larger values.
+If the block size being encrypted/decrypted does not fit within the buffer size then there will be a big performance hit.